The Simpsons: Bart vs. The Juggernauts: Reception

-The Simpsons: Bart vs. the Juggernauts received average reviews from critics.
+Bart vs. the Juggernauts received average reviews from critics.
 UGO Networks commented that the game is "actually a pretty original idea with some decent gameplay and mix of genres — easily one of the better Simpsons Game Boy adventures," concluding that "it was all right; nothing stellar, but good enough."
 Matt Williamson of Rocky Mountain News gave it a B− grade, commenting: "a hysterical sendup of the American Gladiators.
 Nice action sequences."

-In 2009, 1UP.com editor Bob Mackey reviewed the game in 1UP's official Retro Gaming Blog.
+In 2009, 1UP.com editor Bob Mackey reviewed the game in 1UPs official Retro Gaming Blog.
 He wrote that "Some of the events—out of seven total—are actually pretty entertaining; Dr. Marvin Monroe's Hop, Skip and Fry [...] could actually be updated for a more fleshed-out Xbox Live Arcade game.
 But the fighting-based mini-games throw a wrench in the works by leaving too much entirely up to chance and the limited controls of the Game Boy [...].
 In what may be one of its few saving graces, Juggernauts unexpectedly captures a little of the Simpsons written humor with its post-game commentary by Kent Brockman and Dr. Marvin Monroe.
 I wasn't exactly crying with laughter, but I actually got a few chuckles out of Monroe's psychobabble overanalysis of Bart's performance."